PhrozenIO/PowerRemoteDesktop/README.md

 ### Install as a PowerShell Module (Manually / Unmanaged)

-To be available, the module must first be present in a registered module path.

-You can list module paths with following command:
+In order for a module to be available, it must be located in a registered module path.
+You can view the registered module paths by running the following command:

 ```powershell
 Write-Output $env:PSModulePath